kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 mutual TLS communication between Gloo and the rest of the cluster.
 Mutual TLS means that the client proves its identity to the server (in addition to the server proving its identity to the client, which happens in regular TLS).

 For this exercise, you will need Istio installed with mTLS enabled.
-This guide was tested with istio 1.0.6 and Istio 1.1.
+This guide was tested with GKE v1.15, with Istio 1.0.6, 1.1, 1.3, and 1.4.3.

 This guide also assumes that you have Gloo installed.
 Gloo is installed to the `gloo-system` namespace and should *not* be injected with the Istio sidecar.
 If you have automatic injection enabled for Istio, make sure the `istio-injection` label does NOT exist on the `gloo-system` namespace.
 See [the Istio docs on automatic sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/#automatic-sidecar-injection) for more.

 To quickly install Gloo, download *glooctl* and run `glooctl install gateway`.
 See the [quick start](../../../installation/gateway/kubernetes/) guide for more information.

+### Kubernetes versions
+Please note that if you are running Kubernetes > 1.12 in Minikube, you may run into several issues later on when installing Istio in SDS mode.
+This mode requires the projection of the istio-token service account tokens into volumes.

+We recommend installing Istio in a GKE cluster, which has this feature turned on by default.

 ## Istio 1.0.x
 For a quick install of Istio 1.0.6 on minikube with mTLS enabled, run the following commands: